-Using a tablespoon, scoop equal amounts onto the baking sheet(s).
+Using a tablespoon (or a medium sized cookie scoop), scoop equal amounts onto the baking sheet(s).
 Flatten slightly.
 Leave enough space around each cookie, they will spread a little as they bake.

 Bake for 10 minutes or until golden around the edges.
 Don't over bake! (see note below)

 Leave cookies on the cookie sheet to cool for about 10 minutes, then remove and place on a cooling rack.